Skip to content

 • a durable JSON event timeline

-microagent ps reads this directory. microagent delete removes a workspace’s subdirectory.
+microagent list reads this directory. microagent delete removes a workspace’s subdirectory.

 Named workspaces persist a verification record in their manifest when the rootfs is built or copied from the local image store.
 The record includes: